 The prosthesis is custom made for you to match your eye color and to fit your socket.
 It is made from durable acrylic material, not glass.
-Movement of the artificial eye will depend upon a number of factors, but generally if the ocular muscles have not been damaged from an injury then you can expect your artificial eye to move along with your companion eye.
+Movement of the artificial eye will depend upon a number of factors, but generally if the ocular muscles have not been damaged from an injury then you can expect your artificial eye to have some movement.

 We use the modified impression technique to create an optimal fit for your ocular prosthesis.
-For the painting and colour matching, we actually place the prosthesis into the socket prior to its completion.
-This method allows us to identify intricate details and make appropriate enhancements to the final appearance of the prosthesis.
+For the painting and colour matching, we actually place the partially completed prosthesis into the socket which allows us to identify intricate details and make appropriate enhancements to the final appearance of the prosthesis.

 A Scleral Shell

-This is a custom-made, thin eye prosthesis fitted directly over a blind and shrunken globe.
+This is a custom-made, thin eye prosthesis fitted directly OVER a blind and shrunken globe that has not been removed.
 It includes the iris (the coloured part of the eye) and the sclera (the white part of the eye).
 It will, therefore, completely cover up an unsightly, deformed globe.
 The blind eye must be smaller than the "good" eye to allow space for the scleral shell to be fitted and to provide a good cosmetic result.
 The scleral eye shell helps to restore volume loss and will assist the upper eyelid to return to a normal position and match the companion eye.
 Since the ocular muscles are still attached to the damaged eye, movement with a scleral shell is usually excellent.

 In severe trauma situations, either the upper or lower eyelid can be contracted or damaged beyond surgical repair.
 Due to the unique training of our staff, we are able to create an artificial eye which incorporates an artificial eyelid as part of the prosthesis.
 This restores balance and symmetry to both eyes.